gemc/docs/webPage/source/index.rst

 Open source
 ===========
+gemc is free and open source.

 Please visit the :ref:`contributing to gemc <contributingToGemc>` page if you're interested in the code development.

-If you have any bug/code optimization to report, new ideas, features request, please feel free to `open a code issue / feature request <https://github.com/gemc/source/issues/new>`_ in github.
+If you have any bug/code optimization to report, new ideas, features request, please `open a code issue / feature request <https://github.com/gemc/source/issues/new>`_ in github.

 ..